Kbach: Alternating checkered figures

 The figures with alternating checkered figures adds to the straight-square couple the opposition of black and white.
 It finds its schematic expression in the figure of the checkerboard.
 The opposition can be translated in different ways: hollow and salient, ornamental and bare, empty and full.
-This ornamentation was developed in particular at Banteay Srey.
+This ornamentation was developed in particular at Banteay Srei.

 Circular medallion figures

 The circular figures with medallions are made up of tangential circles which are opposed to the quaternary of the squares which contain them, thus defining a background and a movement, as for example, in the winding of the floriferous medallions of Ta Prohm.

 Leafy figures

 The branched figures are found on the seedlings which offer the possibility of using motifs which do not necessarily present a geometric character.
 The branching possibilities of branching figures allow the use of sterile surfaces.
 This richness of expression gives particular nuances and complex movements.

 Here are some examples of the most famous ones: